pymc-devs/pymc/ARCHITECTURE.md

 # Modules
-The codebase of PyMC3 is split among single Python file modules at the root level, as well as directories with Python code for logical groups of functionality.
+The codebase of PyMC is split among single Python file modules at the root level, as well as directories with Python code for logical groups of functionality.
 Admittedly the split between single `.py` module or directory is not defined by a strict criteria but tends to occur when single `.py` files would be "too big".